ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 ### Recommendation 5 — Scale Infrastructure Ahead of August Using June Pre-Scoring

-**Basis:** August signups 57% above average.
+**Basis:** August signups are 57% above average.
 With 79% recall, the model can now be used proactively during surge periods rather than reactively after backlogs form.
-- Run the first full platform risk scoring in **June 2026** — entering August with an existing at-risk registry.
+- Run the first full platform risk scoring in **June 2026**, entering August with an existing at-risk registry.
 - Scale support staff, automated systems, and partner opportunity slots from June.
 - Alert partner organisations in **May** to prepare additional internship and course slots.
 - During August, increase model scoring from **weekly to twice weekly** to catch newly at-risk learners faster during the high-intake period.
-- Schedule all model-triggered communications on **Thursday or Friday** — peak engagement days — to maximise open and response rates.
+- Schedule all model-triggered communications on **Thursday or Friday**, the peak engagement days, to maximise open and response rates.

 ### Recommendation 6 — Close Gender and Geographic Gaps as a Growth Strategy

-**Basis:** India 64% male, Ghana 74% male — the sharpest gender imbalances in the top five.
+**Basis:** India is 64% male and Ghana is 74% male, the sharpest gender imbalances in the top five.
 Nigeria, Ghana, and Pakistan together represent only 14.2% of learners despite being active and growing EdTech markets.
-- Launch **female-targeted outreach campaigns** in India and Ghana specifically — partnering with women-in-tech organisations, university societies, and professional networks in those markets.
+- Launch **female-targeted outreach campaigns** in India and Ghana specifically, partnering with women-in-tech organisations, university societies, and professional networks in those markets.
-- For Nigeria, Ghana, and Pakistan: invest in localised content and regional support contacts to convert interest into activation.
+- For Nigeria, Ghana, and Pakistan, invest in localised content and regional support contacts to convert interest into activation.
-- Monitor gender balance as a **platform health KPI** alongside retention and completion rates — not just as an equity metric.
+- Monitor gender balance as a **platform health KPI** alongside retention and completion rates, not just as an equity metric.

 ---

 ## 11. CONCLUSION

 This enhanced analysis successfully extended the EDA and predictive modelling pipeline by incorporating the full **8,390-record dataset**, the engineered `Has_Start_Date` feature, and SMOTE resampling to address class imbalance.
-Five machine learning models were trained and evaluated across both imbalanced and resampled configurations. **Gradient Boosting** emerged as the definitive production model — achieving **94.22% accuracy** before resampling and **78.99% recall** after SMOTE, catching approximately **109 at-risk learners** per prediction cycle compared to 54 without resampling.
-Although Random Forest achieved a marginally higher F1 score (0.520 vs 0.498), Gradient Boosting was selected as the primary model because recall is the priority metric for this use case — missing a churner means permanent dropout, while a false alarm costs only an unnecessary nudge email.
-The most significant finding is that **44% of the raw dataset — 3,708 learners — never progressed past the allocation stage**.
+Five machine learning models were trained and evaluated across both imbalanced and resampled configurations. **Gradient Boosting** emerged as the definitive production model, achieving **94.22% accuracy** before resampling and **78.99% recall** after SMOTE, catching approximately **109 at-risk learners** per prediction cycle compared to 54 without resampling.
+Although Random Forest achieved a marginally higher F1 score (0.520 vs 0.498), Gradient Boosting was selected as the primary model because recall is the priority metric for this use case.
+Missing a churner means permanent dropout, while a false alarm costs only an unnecessary nudge email.
+The most significant finding is that **44% of the raw dataset, 3,708 learners, never progressed past the allocation stage**.
 This population sits entirely outside the churn model's scope and requires a dedicated Activation Pipeline as a separate system.
-The churn model and the activation pipeline together address the platform's full retention problem — one for learners in the journey, one for learners who never began it. **Engagement Lag (0.622)** and **Time in Opportunity (0.258)** account for **88% of predictive power** across both model configurations, confirming that behavioural timing signals dominate demographic features regardless of resampling method.
+The churn model and the activation pipeline together address the platform's full retention problem, one for learners in the journey and one for learners who never began it. **Engagement Lag (0.622)** and **Time in Opportunity (0.258)** account for **88% of predictive power** across both model configurations, confirming that behavioural timing signals dominate demographic features regardless of resampling method.

 > **🔑 SMOTE did not make the model more accurate.
 It made the model more useful.
 The platform now has a system capable of finding the right learners at the right time.
 The remaining question is purely operational: what happens after the flag fires.
 Data does not solve problems.
 People with data do.**